-- (a) For a Grade or Band for which there is more than one paypoint, progression is to occur having regard to the acquisition and utilisation of skills and knowledge through experience in the employee's practice setting/s over the following periods: - (i) full-time employees -12 months' service (annual increment); - (ii) part-time employees 1200 hours and 12 months' service; - (iii) casual employees 1200 hours and 12 months' continuous service with the same employer. - (b) Movement from one Grade or Band to the next is by appointment only.
-Upon appointment from one Grade or Band to another, or if the employee has advanced to the next paypoint by some other method, progression to the next paypoint within the Grade or Band-must only occur as follows: - (i) full-time employees after a further 12 month period from the date of new appointment; - (ii) part-time and casual employees after a further 1200 hours and 12 months of continuous service.
+- (a) For a Grade or Band for which there is more than one paypoint, progression is to occur having regard to the acquisition and utilisation of skills and knowledge through experience in the employee's practice setting/s over the following periods: - (i) full-time and part-time employees -12 months' service (annual increment); - (ii) casual employees 1200 hours and 12 months' continuous service with the same employer. - (b) Movement from one Grade or Band to the next is by appointment only.
+Upon appointment from one Grade or Band to another, or if the employee has advanced to the next paypoint by some other method, progression to the next paypoint within the Grade or Band must only occur as follows: - (i) full-time and part-time employees after a further 12 month period from the date of new appointment; - (ii) casual employees after a further 1200 hours and 12 months of continuous service.